Intuitive Eating: Principles, Challenges and Important Considerations

 On the other hand, the less pleasurable an activity, the less likely we are able to achieve intrinsic motivation to take part in it.

 Finding pleasure in movement, in other words, can help it to become (and remain) a more regular part of your life.
 All forms of movement “count” towards physical and mental health, so find activities that work for you.
-Focus on how activity makes you feel, rather than simply its calorie-burning effect.
+Our sports dietitian, Tylor, encourages his clients to focus on how activity makes you feel, rather than simply its calorie-burning effect.

 10. Honour your health with gentle nutrition